mattfergoda/UWCLMS-Work-Sample/README.md

 [**Link to full assignment description**](https://docs.cs50.net/2019/x/psets/4/speller/hashtable/speller.html)

 ### Usage
 1. Make sure you open the program in an environment with a bash shell.
 Otherwise, the program will have trouble compiling during step 3.
 If you would like to execute the program and you have a PowerShell environment, the easiest workaround is to access the project in CS50’s proprietary IDE.
-To do so, please email me your GitHub username requesting access.
+To do so, please email me your GitHub username requesting access (unfortunately there's no option to make it public).
 Once I've granted you access, you can go to [this link](https://ide.cs50.io/mattfergoda/ide).

 2. Navigate into the directory `UW_CLMS_Work_Sample`.